 And don’t forget about makeup!
 “When an actor is auditioning for a specific role, having the right makeup design and great application technique can visually create the look,” says New York-based makeup stylist Jill Harth.
 “It will help an actor’s performance and help the director and casting people see the actor in the part.”

 We asked Brucker and Harth to share their top styling tips for self-taped auditions.
 Wondering what to wear for a self-tape?
 Or how to do your hair?
 These 6 tips—covering everything from makeup to wardrobe—will help you nail a natural look for your next video audition.

-Often the most successful audition look boils down to chic simplicity.
-While it’s wise to adjust your hair or makeup style to better fit a project’s tone or character’s personality, your performance should be what sets you apart, rather than any loud fashion choices.
-That means wearing a fuss-free, comfortable outfit and playing with slight adjustments along the way.
+1. Simple is best.
+Often, the most successful self-tape audition look boils down to chic simplicity.
+Your performance should be what sets you apart, rather than any loud fashion choices.
+That means wearing a fuss-free, comfortable outfit.

-While it’s wise to play makeup to varying roles—a biker chick isn’t going to have the same eyeliner as a girl-next-door type, for instance—an actor’s safest bet is keeping a natural, clean, and fresh look.
-Keeping it natural means “blending the makeup so it leaves no harsh lines,” employing a conservative amount of makeup, and maintaining your skin’s overall health.
-“Make sure you wash your face every night with a gentle but effective cleanser before you go to sleep,” Harth says.
+5. Go natural.
+When it comes to makeup, an actor’s safest bet is a fresh, natural look.
+Keeping it natural means using a conservative amount of product and “blending the makeup so it leaves no harsh lines,” notes Harth.
+Maintaining your skin’s overall health is also key.
+“Make sure you wash your face every night with a gentle but effective cleanser before you go to sleep,” she says.